Final report for OW18-029

 how to improve harvest efficiency with a single-row potato digger

-Plans to increase planted area in 2019: At the post-season evaluation meeting, four of five participating farmers indicated they plan to increase their planting area in 2019.
-The fifth has reached the desired production of seed potatoes and does not plan to expand further.
+Plans to increase planted area didn’t materialize: Total acres planted to root vegetables fell slightly over the course of the project.
+At the 2018 post-season evaluation meeting, four of five participating farmers said they planned to increase their planting area in 2019.
+The fifth had reached the desired production of seed potatoes and did not plan to expand further.
+Farmers did not actually increase their planting area in 2019 due to various reasons, including shortage of seed potatoes and inadequate storage.

-Quality of life: Adopting use of the single-row digger has reduced back-breaking labor for farmers, a substantial improvement for farmers and farm laborers.
+Quality of life: Adopting use of the single-row digger and tub washer has reduced back-breaking labor and water use for farmers, a substantial improvement for farmers and farm laborers.

 Increased cooperation: Cooperative behavior has increased among the participating farmers due to this project.
-Farmers researched and agreed on a cleaning and sanitizing protocol for shared-use equipment to prevent the spread of disease.
+Farmers helped research and agreed on a cleaning and sanitizing protocol for shared-use equipment to prevent the spread of disease.
 As farmers gained experience with the new equipment, they shared what they’d learned about using the equipment most effectively in different soil conditions.
-All farmers agreed to allow the PI to share project data among the partners, which will constitute the first known “benchmarking” that has been done in this area.
-Going forward, the partners will build on the existing cooperative structure to explore possibilities for cooperative marketing to open new markets and increase profitability.
+All farmers agreed to allow the PI to share project data among the partners, which constitutes the first known “benchmarking” that has been done in this area.